Emergency Response Service

 Angela, who called about a baby ringtail possum

-This vital emergency service currently takes around 60,000 calls a year and during spring we can take 300 calls in one day.
+This vital emergency service responds to hundreds of calls, 24 hours a day, every day of the year and during spring we can take 300 calls in one day.
 We know that the need is greater than we can sometimes supply but we are working hard to try and fulfil this need while liaising with authorities and trying to change some of the circumstances that contribute negatively toward native animal welfare.

-If this emergency phone service did not exist the community would have nowhere to go when they find distressed wildlife.
+If this Emergency Response Service did not exist the community would have nowhere to go when they find distressed wildlife.
 The welfare of native animals in this State would also diminish.
 We rely on the generous donations of the public to keep this service operating, while the wildlife rely on us.

 “I witnessed a dog attack a brushtail possum in East St Kilda.
 It was a great relief to me that I could call Wildlife Victoria and know that someone would be able to help the possum.